coffee19850519/single_cell_spatial_image/pipeline/README.md

 ```

 ### Training pipeline
 Program **training_pipeline.py** is used to generate pseudo RGB images and fine-tune current model.
 You can prepare data according to the 10X data format in the training data folder.
 Config file can be customized according to your needs.
-Cheakpoint files can be found on Baidu Cloud Disk[Link：https://pan.baidu.com/s/16P8JdpfqdbGigSQbNPUYSg Key：6666].
-The new cheakpoint is stored in the work_dir folder.
+Checkpoint files can be found on Baidu Cloud Disk[Link：https://pan.baidu.com/s/16P8JdpfqdbGigSQbNPUYSg Key：6666].
+The new checkpoint is stored in the work_dir folder.

 In **training_pipeline.py** ,these parameters are used: